AlePuglisi/ROV-Ricketts-ros2/README.md

 - 1. Remodel it with simple cylinders and parallelepiped shapes, connected by revolute joints, directly in URDF.
 - 2. Create a new 3D model from scratch, with separate links, using the original arm as a reference
-- 3. Use the original model and modify it to cut the links, than use this as URDF links Then my plan is to spawn the robot with/without the arm using a launch argument. <br/>
+- 3. Use the original model and modify it to cut the links, than use this as URDF links

+Then I plan to spawn the robot with/without the arm using a launch argument. <br/>

 ## 1.2.
 Set up empty underwater World Gazebo Harmonic Simulation